1974 FA Cup final: First half

 Liverpool had more of the play in the first half but, with few clear chances, the match was goalless at half-time.

 Second half

-Liverpool dominated the second half despite having a goal by Alec Lindsay disallowed for offside after a linesman wrongly raised his flag.
-Television replays showed that Newcastle's Alan Kennedy inadvertently played the final pass to Lindsay.
+Liverpool dominated the second half despite having a goal by Alec Lindsay disallowed for offside.
+Many considered this decision incorrect as television replays showed that Newcastle's Alan Kennedy inadvertently played the final pass to Lindsay, so the goal should have stood.
 Kevin Keegan opened the scoring with a volley after Tommy Smith had passed the ball into the penalty area from the right.
 With half an hour to go, Ray Clemence became a virtual spectator.
 The second goal was scored by Steve Heighway, who had scored Liverpool's only goal in the 1971 final.
 He ran onto a header by John Toshack and placed the ball wide of Liam McFaul.
 Near the end, a passing move by several Liverpool players ended with Smith playing another right field pass, this time across the front of the goalmouth, that was turned into the net by Keegan from close range.